teknix/american_capitalism_2_0_full_project/docs/thesis.md

 ### Overview

-The policy framework for American Capitalism 2.0 is organized into seven mutually reinforcing pillars:
+The policy framework for American Capitalism 2.0 is organized into eight mutually reinforcing pillars:

 1. Wage–Productivity Partnership
 2. Anti-Monopoly Revival